vmware-tanzu/velero/design/vgdp-micro-service/vgdp-micro-service.md

 ```
 The string values must mactch Kubernetes Quantity expressions; for each resource, the "request" value must not be larger than the "limit" value.
 Otherwise, if any one of the values fail, all the resource configurations will be ignored.

-The configurations are loaded node-agent at start time, so users can change the values in the configMap any time, but the changes won't effect until node-agent restarts.
+The configurations are loaded by node-agent at start time, so users can change the values in the configMap any time, but the changes won't effect until node-agent restarts.

 ## node-agent